Course Title: Introduction to Professional Engineering Practice

 Overview of Learning Activities

-Learning activities include packaged topics, briefings, team-based design tutorials, self-guided learning, and individual and team-based assessment tasks.
+You will be actively engaged in a range of learning activities such as packaged topics, briefings, team-based design tutorials, self-guided learning, and individual and team-based assessment tasks.
 Learning activities are designed to address the course learning outcomes and will be based on simulated professional contexts.
 Essential professional skills (eg. communication skills, project management skills) will be fostered throughout the semester.
-Course-related resources and assessment tasks will be provided through RMIT’s learning management system.
+Delivery may be face to face, online or a mix of both.

 Overview of Learning Resources